interpretml/interpret-text/README.md

 ## Classical Text Explainer

 The ClassicalTextExplainer extends text explainability to classical machine learning models.
-[This](notebooks/text_classification/text_classification_mnli_bow_lr.ipynb) notebook provides as step by step walkthrough of operationalizing the ClassicalTextExplainer in an ML pipeline.
+[This](notebooks/text_classification/text_classification_mnli_bow_lr.ipynb) notebook provides a step by step walkthrough of operationalizing the ClassicalTextExplainer in an ML pipeline.

 ### Preprocessing and the Pipeline

 The ClassicalTextExplainer serves as a high level wrapper for the entire NLP pipeline, by natively handling the text preprocessing, encoding, training and hyperparameter optimization process.
-This allows the user to simply supply the dataset in text form without need for any external processing, with the entire pipeline text pipelining process being handled by the explainer under the hood.
+This allows the user to simply supply the dataset in text form without need for any external processing, with the entire text pipeline process being handled by the explainer under the hood.

-In its default configuration the preprocessing pipeline, uses a 1-gram bag-of-words encoder implemented by sklearn's count vectorizer.
-The linked [utilities](python/interpret_text/common/utils_classical.py) file contains the finer details of the preprocessing steps in the default pipeline.
+In its default configuration the preprocessing pipeline uses a 1-gram bag-of-words encoder implemented by sklearn's count vectorizer.
+The [utilities](python/interpret_text/common/utils_classical.py) file contains the finer details of the preprocessing steps in the default pipeline.

 ### Supported Models